cwi-swat/ifip-wg216/meetings/LosAngeles2016.md

 <p />
 <h5><a name="Sean_McDirmid_The_past_present_a"> </a> Sean <span class="twikiNewLink" style='background : #FFFFCE;'><font color="#0000FF">McDirmid</font><a href="https://program-transformation.org/edit/WGLD/McDirmid?topicparent=WGLD.Meeting2016"><sup>?</sup></a></span>: The past, present, and future of live programming </h5>
 <p />
 This talk will present the promise of live programming as I currently see it.
 Narrowly defined, live programming has been about providing feedback about how a program executes while it is being written by the programmer, combining the phases of debugging and editing for a more fluid feedback loop.
-However, as Chris Hancock and Bret Victor have pointed out, this really isn’t good enough to move the needle on better programmer experiences.
-Through multiple demos, I will show what works and what hasn’t worked, and more importantly provide context on why these results occurred.
+However, as Chris Hancock and Bret Victor have pointed out, this really isnï¿½t good enough to move the needle on better programmer experiences.
+Through multiple demos, I will show what works and what hasnï¿½t worked, and more importantly provide context on why these results occurred.
 I will then present some future directions for this field.
 <p />
 <p />
 <h5><a name="Andrew_Black_The_Essence_of_Inhe"> </a> Andrew Black: The Essence of Inheritance </h5>